ryubee1980/MyPMF.jl/README.md

 L is the number of output data points (default value is L=500).

 The energy_unit must be either "kcal/mol" or "kJ/mol" (kcal/mol by default).
-The units of length (l), time (T) can be anything, but they should consistently be used for all the variables and parameters.
-For example, if we set l=nm, T=ps, and E=kJ/mol, then the units of velocity and the spring constant must be [v]=nm/ps and k=kJ/mol/nm^2.
+The units of length (l), time (t) can be anything, but they should consistently be used for all the variables and parameters.
+For example, if we set l=nm, t=ps, and E=kJ/mol, then the units of velocity and the spring constant must be [v]=nm/ps and [ks]=kJ/mol/nm^2.

 If J_est=1, it will also calculate the Jarzynski estimation (default value is 0).
 That is, e^{-F/kT} is simply estimated as the arithmetic mean of e^{-w/kT}.
 Note that the free energy F estimated by this scheme is equal to the PMF only if the spring constant is large enough (stiff-spring limit).